Project Management

 Example 1: Borough of State College — Structuring Capital Projects for Public Understanding

-By clearly defining what qualifies as a capital project and grouping projects by type, the borough provides residents with a framework for understanding how investments are prioritized and managed.
+This structure reflects an important shift in government project management: treating capital planning as an ongoing, publicly accessible process rather than a static CIP document.
+By clearly defining what qualifies as a capital project and grouping projects by type, the borough gives residents a framework for understanding how investments are prioritized and managed.

 2. Greater Alignment With Strategic Goals and Budgets